Anti Snore Sprays: Do They Really Work?

 The Claim Behind The Sprays

-Snoring is typically caused by having the muscles in the throat relax which then causes your tongue to fall backwards and your throat to become “floppy” and increasingly narrow.
 The majority of anti snoring sprays on the market claim that they are formulated to lubricate the throat tissue which will then minimize vibrations and help control the sound of snoring.
 Most of these formulations include ingredients such as peppermint, menthol, water, glycerin and alcohol.
 Those who have used the sprays often compare the sensation to that of just having sucked on a cough drop.
 The majority of snoring sprays need to be taken approximately a half an hour before bed time and most bottles last for 30 days or so.

 Why Snoring Sprays Are Not The Answer

 Unfortunately many who have used a stop snoring spray have found them to be an ineffective combatant against snoring.
 Medical director of the Snoring Center in Dallas Dr. Craig Schwimmer has said that these products are “almost completely useless” when it comes to reducing or eliminating snoring.
-This is because these products do not tackle the issue at hand: that the throat muscles become so relaxed that they obstruct the airway and rattle away with each and every deep, sleepy breath.
+This is because these products do not tackle the issue at hand: that the throat muscles become so relaxed that they rattle away with each and every deep, sleepy breath.

 When The Snoring Sprays Might Help